anhnguyendepocen/computing-basics/README.md

 A compilation of *basic* things everyone should know about computing, on various related topics.

+I am compiling a list of basic "things people should know" about computing and information technology, generally for professional and academic careers.
+The target audience is "non-technical", smart people who know little or nothing about the technical details of computing, the Internet, security, etc. or how any of it actually "works".

 Here is a tentative topic list:

 * Networking